 Videos have come a long way.
 From live streaming to real-time commentary and reactions, videos are becoming a popular way to capture people’s attention over social media.
 This is especially true with the autoplay feature.

 When looking at videos, observe more than just to the viewer count.
 What did you want the video to achieve?
 For example, if your video contains a call to action, see if your business has gained leads as a result.

-If you’re running a business, you should be using KPIs to observe and understand how your social media accounts are performing.
+If you’re running a business, you should be using social media KPIs to observe and understand how your accounts are performing.
 By paying attention to these indicators you can improve the ways in which you connect with your audience.
 Choose the KPIs that are applicable to your accounts and consistently track them to measure successes over time.